dakyskye/dxhd/README.md

 ## READ THIS FIRST

+dxhd is being rewritten in the [Rust](https://rust-lang.org/) programming language.
+The two main collaborators, [dakyskye](https://github.com/dakyskye) and [NotUnlikeTheWaves](https://github.com/NotUnlikeTheWaves), are working on it.

+Follow [issue #39](https://github.com/dakyskye/dxhd/issues/39) for more information regarding the rewrite.

-Issue [#39](https://github.com/dakyskye/dxhd/issues/39) is opened to track the rewrite process of _dxhd_.
-The reason why [rewrite](https://github.com/dakyskye/dxhd/tree/rewrite) is required is that the current codebase is terrible (but the app works well, does not matter for an end-user).
-There is only one known bug in the parser which I have documented here. dxhd is being rewritten and it will be resolved!
+The reason why a rewrite is required is that the current codebase is terrible (but the app works well so it does not matter for an end-user).
+There is only one known bug in the parser which I have documented here.
+It will be resolved, as well as many things will be improved, after releasing the rewritten dxhd.

 **the bug**: